-At Rookwood, we recognise that every child is an individual and as such has different needs, abilities and ways of learning.
+At Rookwood Private School, we recognise that every child is an individual and as such has different needs, abilities and ways of learning.
 We are committed to supporting all our pupils to ensure they reach their full potential and our results show we are extremely successful in achieving this.

 In the first instance, a pupil will be informally assessed by the Learning Support Co-ordinator.
 The needs of each child are then determined and parents and staff are advised of ways to help that pupil and, where necessary, individual support strategies are put in place.
 Assessments from outside agencies such as Educational Psychologists, Occupational Therapists or Speech Therapists may also be recommended to ensure that we have a full picture of a pupil’s learning needs.

-We offer pupils a full range of support from specialist lessons, in-class support through to group teaching programmes.
+We offer our private pupils a full range of support from specialist lessons, in-class support through to group teaching programmes.

 In our Kindergarten department, early identification of individual needs is seen as the key to a child’s development.
 The Learning Support Co-ordinator gives advice to staff and will informally assess any child about whom there is a concern.
 Referrals can be made to Speech Therapy or other services as required and teachers or classroom assistants can be taught intervention programmes to help a child achieve success.
 At the end of Reception, children are screened for dyslexia and feedback given to parents if there are any causes for concern.
 Careful monitoring and support will be given to any child that needs it.